 Is It Safe for Dogs to Eat Bread?

 The short answer to the question “can dogs eat bread?” is yes.
 Dogs can safely eat bread in much the same way as humans—in moderation.
-Plain white and wheat bread is generally safe for dogs to eat, provided they don’t have any allergies, and it usually does not cause any stomach upset.
+Plain white and wheat bread are generally safe for dogs to eat, provided they don’t have any allergies, and it usually does not cause any stomach upset.

 Risks of Feeding Bread to Dogs

-The long answer to the question is a little more complicated.
 Bread itself is usually not toxic, but there are exceptions.
 Here is what you need to know about the risks of feeding bread to dogs to make sure your dog stays happy and healthy.